AjayKMehta/setup-machine/README.md

 Download latest version from [here](https://github.com/cmhughes/latexindent.pl/releases) and make sure install folder is in `$Path`.

+### tectonic

+[Tectonic](https://github.com/tectonic-typesetting/tectonic) is a modern TeX/LaTeX engine written in Rust :crab:

+Grab latest binary from GitHhub repo and make sure installation folder is in `$Path`.

 ### Miktex Packages

 See [miktex_packages.txt](./miktex_packages.txt) for list of packages to install.